 However, with a security strategy and proper planning it won’t happen.
 It’s important to understand that the application can be attacked not only by a third party, but also by users themselves.
-And every developer should take all this into account.
-In this article we will explain what types of attacks on mobile apps exist and how to protect the system.
+And every developer should take it into account.
+In this article, we will explain what types of attacks on mobile apps exist and how to secure android app code.

 Most attacks can be divided into three types:

 Physical or remote access to the victim’s device.
-The main purpose of this type of attack is to gain access to the file system.
+The main purpose of this type of attack is to access the file system.
 If the app stores identification data or other confidential information in clear form, it’ll be easy for an attacker to obtain this information.
 For remote access, for example, malicious software is used.
-This software allows getting remote access to the device, which leads to a complete compromise of the device.
+This software provides remote access to the device, which leads to a complete compromise of the device.

 Man-in-the-middle attack (MitM).
 During the attack, data is intercepted between the client device and the server.
 To do this, it’s necessary to be in the same network with the victim, for example, in a public Wi-Fi network, or use fake wireless access points.
 To attack the app, a hacker finds any vulnerability, namely, incorrect work with transmitted data encryption or complete lack of data encryption.
 As a result, an attacker can receive and replace the transmitted data.